- Prior to applying for the examination, you should carefully review the rules pertaining

 you must notify the Board in writing, by fax or by mail as soon as possible.
 The

 application fee is non-refundable except in extremely limited circumstances.
-Any applicant
+Any

-the Board for permission to re-apply before applying for another examination.
+apply to the Board for permission to re-apply before applying for another examination.

 Applications to re-apply must be received in the Board's office

 two weeks before

 the filing deadline of the exam you wish to take (April 15 for the July exam and

 November 15 for the February exam).
-Applications must be in the form of an affidavit and set
+Applications must be in the form of an affidavit

+etc. should be included.
 Relief is in the sole discretion of the Board.